 Children participate daily in free play.
 Children will have access to age-appropriate equipment and toys in the gym and on the playground.
 Selection of activity, records, games, and exercise is done with the goal of developing gross and fine motor.

-There are weekly Science, Chapel, and Music classes with special instructors for each.
+There are weekly Science, Chapel, Movement and Music classes with special instructors for each.